-Honors Thesis or Project Information for the Academic Year 2014-2015
+Honors Thesis or Project

 Most students require two semesters to plan and complete an Honors Thesis or Project.
 Students will complete at least an outline and a bibliography for their project during the fall semester.
 Optimally, a substantial portion of the writing will also be submitted to the advisor before Winter Break.
-The second semester is devoted to completing the writing or the project work, and a full draft of the thesis or project must be submitted to the advisor by Sunday March 15th 2015.
+The second semester is devoted to completing the writing or the project work, and a full draft of the thesis or project must be submitted to the advisor by March 15th.

 Note these Important Dates:

-Sunday March 15th 2015: Full draft of thesis to Advisor
+March 15th: Full draft of thesis to Advisor

-Wednesday April 15th 2015: Final, complete version of the thesis due
+April 15th: Final, complete version of the thesis due